jboss-developer/jboss-eap-quickstarts/jts/README.md

 ### Configure Server1 to use PostgreSQL

-Application server 1 must be now configured to use PostgreSQL.
+Application server 1 must be now configured to use the PostgreSQL database created previously in the [Configure the PostgreSQL Database for Use with this Quickstart](#configure-the-postgresql-database-for-use-with-this-quickstart) section.

 1. Be sure to start the PostgreSQL database.
 Unless you have set up the database to automatically start as a service, you must repeat the instructions "Start the database server" for your operating system every time you reboot your machine.
 2. Follow the instructions to [Add the PostgreSQL Module to the JBoss EAP Server](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL_EAP7.md#add-the-postgresql-module-to-the-red-hat-jboss-enterprise-application-platform-server) to the server 1 install only.